Diagnosing infertility in women guide

 A complete related physical examination may include:

-Additional testing — via urine or blood tests and pelvic imaging — may be performed to confirm if ovulation is occurring, predict upcoming ovulation cycles, evaluate ovarian reserve, and measure how ready the uterus is for a pregnancy.
+Additional tests used in diagnosing infertility in women – via urine or blood tests and pelvic imaging – may be performed to confirm if ovulation is occurring, predict upcoming ovulation cycles, evaluate ovarian reserve, and measure how ready the uterus is for a pregnancy.

 If the woman has regular menstrual cycles, the couple can do the following tests at home to make sure they are having sex at the woman’s most fertile time: